MicrosoftDocs/microsoft-365-docs-pr.sv-SE/microsoft-365/admin/support/pakistan.md

 ## <a name="hours"></a>Tider
 ### <a name="billing-support"></a>Faktureringssupport:

-Engelska: Mon-Fri 10 FM-6 EM
+Engelska: Mon-Fri 10–18:00

 ### <a name="technical-support"></a>Teknisk support:

 Engelska: mån–sön, dygnet runt

-Lokala samtals avgifter gäller
+Lokal samtalsavgift